Madu-f0r0/sorting_algorithms/README.md

 [3.
 Quick sort](3-quick_sort.c) -  function that sorts an array of integers in ascending order using the Quick sort algorithm.

+[7.
+Merge sort](103-merge_sort.c) -  function that sorts an array of integers in ascending order using the Merge sort algorithm.

 [AUTHORS] Jukunye Shira & Daniel Herbert